Mohammadkhrd/blockchain-developer-bootcamp-final-project/README.md

 2- when the lottery is close the winner will randomly select and all  the contract's Ether will transfer to the winner.

-3- in phase1 only admin can close the lottery and every address just can have 1 ticket (deposit only 0.1 ETH).
+3- in phase1 only owner can close the lottery and every address just can have 1 ticket (deposit only 0.1 ETH).

 # phase 2: